WesleyEdwards/simply-served/packages/simply-served/docs/ModelRestEndpoints.md

 - Permissions based on the instance of the model being operated on.

 - Developers can define whether an authenticated user can perform a certain action on a model based on the relationship between the user and the model its self.
-- The `check` function allows you to provide a function that generates a condition based on a user's authentication.
+- The `check` function allows you to provide an async function that generates a condition based on the full server context (including `auth` and `db`).

 For Example, given the following model, this would be a valid permission definition: